chrisnguyn/rosie/README.md

 ## Future Improvements / Roadmap
 1. Need to add a lot more error handling.

-2. More features (currently looking into incorporating a Google Calendar feature into the bot and playing audio).
+2. More features (currently looking into incorporating Google Calendar, money conversion, and tweet grabbing commands).

 3. Cleaning up the codebase significantly - namely abstracting a lot of the code in various commands to helper functions / separate files, for example in the `ToDoList.java` command, having a separation of concern for the database connection logic.